Pecorino al Tartufo form of 550 gr Artisan

-The Pecorino with Truffle it is produced in Tuscany, according to a millenary tradition where artisans of other times make typical cheeses, renowned all over the world.
+This cheese with Truffle it is produced in Tuscany, according to a millenary tradition where artisans of other times make typical cheesesi, renowned throughout the world.

 Professionalism, respect for raw materials and Tuscan dairy traditions, give life to a pecorino of absolute quality.

-Don't miss this amazing Pecorino with Truffle!
+Don't miss out on this fantastic cheese with Truffle!
 Add it to your shopping cart now, and we will deliver it to you within 48 hours!

 ✅ Refrigerated Shipping 24/48 hours

 ✅ 100% high quality Tuscan product

 ✅Free Return within 14 days

 ✅Guaranteed refund for any defect

 ✅Payment by credit card, Paypal or bank transfer, Amazon Pay,

 ✅ Shipping to Europe and USA with UPS